AdhirRamjiawan/SnakeEditor/README.txt

 	- Implement scene stacks for Scene Manager especially for GUI driven scenes like Main menu
 	- Create an Entity pattern for things like the apple target.
 It should handle correct drawing and collisions etc.
 	- Remove setFrameRateLimit from Draw scene calls.
+	- Create a sound repository for commonly used music and sound effects that can be used accross scenes

 BUGS: